In connection with determining the independence of each Director of the Company, the Board

 whether any such relationships or transactions were material and, therefore, inconsistent with a determination that a Supervisory

-Director is independent, under the standards set forth by the NYSE and, to the extent consistent therewith, the Dutch Corporate
+Director is independent, under the standards set forth by the NYSE.

-The Supervisory Board has three standing committees, the identities, memberships and functions of which are described
+The Board has three standing committees, the identities, memberships and functions of which are described

 The Compensation Committee periodically retains a consultant to provide independent advice on executive compensation matters and to perform specific project-related work.
 The consultant reports directly to the committee, which pre-approves the scope of the work and the fees charged.
 The Committee communicates to the consultant the role that management has in the analysis of executive compensation, such as the verification of executive and Company information that the consultant requires.
 A copy of the Compensation Committee charter may be found below.

-Nominating, Governance and Corporate Responsibility Committee.
-The current members of the Nominating, Governance and Corporate Responsibility Committee of our Supervisory Board are Mr. Charles Dunlap (Chairman) and Ms. Lucia van Geuns.
-The Nominating, Governance and Corporate Responsibility Committee's principal functions, which are discussed in detail in its charter, include recommending candidates to the Supervisory Board for election or appointment as Supervisory Director and advising about, and recommending to the Supervisory Board, an appropriate set of corporate governance practices.
-Each member of the Nominating, Governance and Corporate Responsibility Committee is independent as defined by the corporate governance standards of the NYSE.
+Nominating, Governance, Sustainability and Corporate Responsibility Committee.
+The current members of the Nominating, Governance, Sustainability and Corporate Responsibility Committee of our Board are Mr. Kwaku Temeng (Chairman), Mr. Harvey Klingensmith and Mr. Curt Anastasio.
+The Nominating, Governance, Sustainability and Corporate Responsibility Committee's principal functions, which are discussed in detail in its charter, include recommending candidates to the Board for election or appointment as Director and advising about, and recommending to the Board, an appropriate set of corporate governance practices.
+The Nominating, Governance, Sustainability and Corporate Responsibility Committee also regularly discusses a succession plan for the Chief Executive Officer and other senior executive management.
+Each member of the Nominating, Governance, Sustainability and Corporate Responsibility Committee is independent as defined by the corporate governance standards of the NYSE.
 The Committee operates under a written charter, which can be found below.

 811 Main Street, Suite 4500